Yunukas/Java-Snake/README.md

 # Java-Snake
-This is a simple snake game created in Java.
+This is a classic snake game created in Java.

 Please feel free to clone, fork and update to your liking.
 Let me know about your ideas, improvements!